Kid Cudi Returns To Form On New Album ‘Passion, Pain & Demon Slaying’

 The music world watched Kid Cudi burst onto the scene with his key contributions to Kanye West’s landmark album, 808’s & Heartbreak.
-There, he helped co-write four songs that not only shaped the album’s direction, but the style of music that would be heard in hip hop and r&b for years to come.
-The songs were, “Heartless”, “Robocop”, “Paranoid” and “Welcome to Heartbreak”, in which the latter featured Cudi singing on the chorus.
-Although West signed Cudi due to the overwhelming success of Cudi’s 2008 mix tape A Kid Named Cudi. it was Cudi’s writing skills on 808’s that initially propelled Cudi to cult-like status and laid the foundation for his popularity for the next few years.
-Cudi’s first two albums, Man on the Moon and Man on the Moon 2 were well received commercially and fan-wise.
+There, he helped co-write four songs that not only shaped the album’s direction, but also the style of music that would be heard in hip hop and R&B for years to come.
+The songs were “Heartless,” “Robocop,” “Paranoid,” and “Welcome to Heartbreak,” which featured Cudi singing on the chorus.
+Although West signed Cudi due to the overwhelming success of Cudi’s 2008 mix tape A Kid Named Cudi, it was Cudi’s writing skills on 808’s that initially propelled Cudi to cult-like status and laid the foundation for his popularity for the next few years.
+Cudi’s first two albums, Man on the Moon and Man on the Moon 2, were well received commercially and fan-wise.

 Via All Music